GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/07-bogus-benchmarks.md

 ```terminal:interrupt-all
 ```

-Now to illustrate how important the configuration is, let's re-run `mod_wsgi-express` but with a similar configuration to `gunicorn`, which targets the same sort of application profile.
+To illustrate how important the configuration is, let's re-run `mod_wsgi-express` but with a similar configuration to `gunicorn`, which targets the same sort of application profile.

 ```terminal:execute
 command: mod_wsgi-express start-server hello-world-v5/wsgi.py --log-to-terminal --working-directory hello-world-v5 --processes=1 --threads=1